 Example 3: Flipkart

 Flipkart knows how to nail the email subject line.
-Crisp, clear and on-point!!
-AS mentioned previously, enticing email subject line can immensely improve open rate:
+Crisp, clear, and on-point!
+As mentioned previously, an enticing email subject line can immensely improve the open rate.

 Example 4: LinkedIn

-LinkedIn leverages its own platform to engage with new prospects and new customers.
-Similarly other platforms can also use LinkedIn to present an introductory message about service and offerings.
+LinkedIn leverages its platform to engage with new prospects and new customers.
+Similarly, other platforms can also use LinkedIn to present an introductory message about services and offerings.
 The strategically placed CTAs can be a game-changer!